LD4P/arm/modeling_recommendations/exhibitions.md

   modeled in contexts other than as the event content of a work.
   - If this recommendation is accepted, we will use bf:Event and define a subclass ex:ExhibitionEvent.
 Otherwise, we will use
     schema:Event and its subclass schema:ExhibitionEvent.
-- Our ultimate recommendation would be to remove bf:Event and implement or use an Event ontology (so far we have been unable to
+- Our ultimate recommendation would be to remove bf:Event and implement or use an Event ontology (so far we have not identified
-  identify an existing one), but this is likely far in the future.
+  a suitable existing one), but this is a complex project and likely far in the future.

 **bf:genreForm and bf:GenreForm**